Interview skills lesson

 How does LifeSkills support preparation for interviews?

 Preparation is key to interview success, and this lesson includes an activity focusing on useful preparation tips and what they should and should not do in an interview.
-They will be introduced to the interactive Virtual Interview tool, where they can do mock interviews and both practice and watch model answers.
+They will be introduced to the interactive Virtual Interview Practice tool, where they can do mock interviews and both practice and watch some model answers.
 The second activity also includes a group exercise where students discuss each stage of preparation including researching a company, deciding what to wear, and finding the interview location, before sharing advice with each other.

 Lesson learning outcomes